 - Define stress and strain.

-- Given a stress-strain diagram, determine elastic region, plastic region, fracture point, elasticity, and the yield strength.
+- Given a stress-strain diagram, determine elastic region, plastic region, fracture point, elasticity, tensile strength, and the yield strength.

-- Distinguish between tensile, compressive, and shear stress.
+- Distinguish between tensile, compressive, shear, and torsional stress.

 - Define hardness, resilience, and toughness.